arangan-templates/electron-react/README.md

 * Open one terminal window and execute -  `npm run watch`
 * Open second terminal window and execute - `npm start`

+`npm run watch` must be run to compile the code.
+Otherwise, it will not work.